ErikEkstedt/Gestures/README.md

 * [ ] Continue training.
 Save checkpoint
 	* [checkpoint](https://discuss.pytorch.org/t/saving-and-loading-a-model-in-pytorch/2610/3)

+* [x] make it easy to send in args to env.

+## Why does training improve but when loading state dict the result sucks?

+Don't know why... might come back.
+For now if the tested saved model was good just try til you get rewards like it suppose to have.

+Possible Sources:
+* [x] Check that StackedState gives same output for all numbers of processes.
+YES! (memory.py - test())
+*	[x] torch.load? - loads corrupt file?
+	* torch.load and state dict works well.
+	* same input gives same output everytime
+* [ ] Environment
+	* [x] moters, motor_names - different order? actions goes to wrong joints?
+NO
+	* Behaviour the same between resets.
+	* Behaviour different between creation.

+* good score with Dict_Dof3_bklabla on DoF2 env..jk.
 Plan
 * Train and get stable models reliably
 	* [ ] Dof2